fenetikm/falcon/README.md

 include ~/Documents/falcon/taskwarrior/falcon.theme
 ```

-Also included is a timewarrior theme, simply include it in your `.timewarrior/timewarrior.cfg`:
+Also included is a timewarrior theme, simply include it in your `.timewarrior/timewarrior.cfg` e.g.

 ```
 import /Users/me/Documents/falcon/timewarrior/falcon.theme